Sagarr009/Catch-The-Rabbit/README.md

 # Catch The Rabbit

-A fun and interactive game where the player tries to catch the rabbit.
-Designed to test reflexes, improve reaction time, and enjoy a simple yet engaging gameplay experience.
+A fun and interactive game using javascript.
 ---

 ## Features